Breakfast

 Best Ways to Enjoy It

-Serve warm with the frosting for a cozy breakfast or keep them in the fridge and eat them cold as a high-protein snack throughout the day.
+Serve warm with the frosting for a cozy breakfast, or keep them in the fridge and eat them cold as a high-protein snack.

 Inspiration